Turweston Aerodrome Rules

 Turweston Aerodrome is surrounded by noise sensitive areas, and we would ask that all pilots familiarise themselves fully with the noise abatement procedures and follow them.

-27 Turn right 20 degrees at the end of the runway, maintain heading until the A43 and avoid the villages of Turweston & Whitfield.
+Fly final approach offset 15 degrees to the north of the runway from the A43 and avoid the villages of Turweston & Whitfield.

 10. Engine Failure Practice is recognised as an essential skill.
 Either on take-off or in the Circuit it shall not be carried out over built up areas, or in such a way as to inconvenience another aircraft.
 A radio call should be made when initiating the manoeuvre and when climbing away.